 Landfill Methane Gas Testing

 Landfill methane gas testing is the process by which professional geologists and engineers determine the concentration of landfill gas between soil grains underground.
-Usually this is a requirement by environmental regulatory agencies and building departments for the protection of public health.
+Usually, this is a requirement by environmental regulatory agencies and building departments for the protection of public health.
 In fact, quarterly landfill gas testing is a common regulation for areas within close proximity to dumping sites.
 Landfill gas has a high methane content, as well as other toxic chemicals of concern.
-Updated May 23, 2020.
+Updated August 31.
+2023.

 What is Soil-Gas?

 Soil-gas is the vapor phase substance that exists within the pore spaces of soil grains underground.
 In scenarios where liquid phase toxins are dumped into the ground, chemicals migrate into the soil to great depths.
 Consequently, the liquid phase contamination can change phases, into vapors.
 And as a result, the vapor phase contamination can migrate even farther.
 The true danger of vapor phase migration is its ability to creep through building foundations and microscopic pathways in concrete walls.

 For example, a restaurant existing above a former landfill gas contamination site can be infiltrated with methane, along with other VOCs.
 And exposure to such vapors and carcinogens poses a health and combustion risk to the occupants inside.
 For this reason, landfill methane gas testing monitors are required to ensure the health and safety of residents around dumping sites.